Kundalini and the Autonomic Nervous System

 From Esotericism to Science

-At its heart, the Kundalini process is a model for achieving the pinnacle of human potential.
+The Kundalini process is a model for achieving internal homeostasis and mental peace, which correspond to spiritual enlightenment.
 A neuro-spiritual translation does not seek to disprove the mystical experience but to understand its physiological underpinnings.
 In this model, the ancient language of energy is translated into the modern language of biology, revealing that the path to enlightenment is also a path of profound neurological integration and mastery.

 The Autonomic Nervous System